-[115] The Rationale then considers options available to the DM and concludes with the recommended option of denying the Applicant's appeal and refusing further MSO authorization.
+[111] The Rationale then considers options available to the DM and concludes with the recommended option of denying the Applicant's appeal and refusing further MSO authorization.

-[116] While the above analysis in the Rationale canvases objectives underlying the DFO's regulatory and policy regime, in an effort to balance them against Charter rights, the difficulty is that the analysis is significantly tainted by the errors (explained earlier in these Reasons) that were made in determining whether the Charter was engaged.
+[112] While the above analysis in the Rationale canvases objectives underlying the DFO's regulatory and policy regime, in an effort to balance them against Charter rights, the difficulty is that the analysis is significantly tainted by the errors (explained earlier in these Reasons) that were made in determining whether the Charter was engaged.

-[117] As with the Decision's engagement analysis, the above balancing analysis describes the Applicant's request for an MSO authorization as an effort to obtain a lifetime right to fish.
+[113] As with the Decision's engagement analysis, the above balancing analysis describes the Applicant's request for an MSO authorization as an effort to obtain an indefinite licence to fish.
 As explained earlier in these Reasons, this sort of description repeats the Decision's flawed analysis of the Applicant's position, which seeks only the ability to fish if the Minister makes the annual discretionary decision to renew the Licence.
-The above balancing analysis also describes the Applicant's interests as seeking an income or revenue-generating asset or disability-like benefit and positions the required balancing as related to financial benefits.
+The above balancing analysis also describes the Applicant's interests as seeking an income or revenue-generating asset or retirement-like benefit and positions the required balancing as related to financial impacts.
 It fails to recognize that the effect of the Decision is discriminatory in that it denies him the ability to pursue the livelihood of his choice.

-[118] Consistent with the Applicant's submission in this application, the Decision's proportionate balancing analysis, while on its face is described as an alternative analysis premised on the Charter being engaged, is unreasonable because the balancing was not performed against the Charter-protected interests that are at issue in this matter.
+[114] Consistent with the Applicant's submission in this application, the Decision's proportionate balancing analysis, while on its face is described as an alternative analysis premised on the Charter being engaged, is unreasonable because the balancing was not performed against the Charter-protected interests that are at issue in this matter.

-C. Is subsection 19(2) of the Atlantic Regulations constitutionally invalid because it violates subsection 15(1) of the Charter?
+C. Are subsections 18(a) and 19(2) of the Atlantic Regulations constitutionally invalid because they violate subsection 15(1) of the Charter?

-[119] The Applicant argues that subsection 19(2) of the Atlantic Regulations are constitutionally invalid because it violates subsection 15(1) of the Charter.
-Indeed, in his Notice of Application, and in a Notice of Constitutional Question served on the federal and provincial attorneys general and filed on April 23, 2024, which attaches the Notice of Application, the Applicant seeks an order from the Court declaring that subsection 19(2) is of no force and effect.
+[115] The Applicant argues that subsection 19(2) of the Atlantic Regulations, and subsection 18(a) of the Atlantic Regulations that identifies categories of inshore licences to which certain provisions including subsection 19(2) apply, are constitutionally invalid because they violate subsection 15(1) of the Charter.
+Indeed, in his Amended Notice of Application, and in a Notice of Constitutional Question served on the federal and provincial attorneys general and filed on April 23, 2024, which attaches the Amended Notice of Application, the Applicant seeks an order from the Court declaring that subsections 18(a) and 19(2) are of no force and effect.

-[120] Subsection 19(2) of the Atlantic Regulations provides as follows:
+[116] Subsections 18(a) and 19(2) of the Atlantic Regulations provide as follows: